 The incorporation of a company may require the following steps:

-• The intervention of a notary;
+• the involvement of a notary;

-• Minimum capital;
+• a minimum capital;

-• A financial plan;
+• a financial plan;

-• The drafting of articles of association;
+• the drafting of articles of association;

-• An auditor's report (e.g. in the case of a contribution in kind).
+• an auditor's report (e.g. in the case of a contribution in kind).

 In addition, there are also costs associated with the termination and liquidation of a company.